ryanhebert/duo_scripts/Python/phone_utility/README.md

 This project is provided as-is.
 Test in a non-production tenant if available, and ensure you have appropriate change control and approvals before deleting devices.

 ---

-## License

-Choose a license appropriate for your organization (e.g., MIT, Apache-2.0, or internal use only).